We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Having an itchy neck can be frustrating.
-The itch may appear with or without a rash, and its potential causes include irritants and allergic reactions.
-Many home remedies, including cold wraps, can help soothe the sensation of itching.
+An itchy neck may appear with or without a rash, and its potential causes include irritants and allergic reactions.
+Depending on the cause, home remedies and medical treatments may help.